Optimized signal deduction procedure for the MIEZE spectroscopy technique: Estimation of the confidence interval

 To show that these findings hold for the relevant range of phases, this procedure was repeated for $\phi_0\,=\,(0...\,\ang{120})$ in steps of $\ang{15}$.
+To confirm the $\ang{90}$ periodicity of the angular dependence, the interval was extended to $\ang{120}$.
 This yields a set of curves comparable to the ones in Fig. \ref{pic:p_Results_60deg}, which are color-plotted in Fig. \ref{pic:ParameterPlot}, highlighting their behavior throughout the entire parameter space.
 The plots confirm that the fitting parameters deduced with these techniques are practically independent of $\phi_0$.
 One may note that due to the periodicity of the harmonic functions, these findings are valid for all phases.